chahatdeep/rrt_dynamic/README.md

 # RRT Smart Algorithm for a _finite_ volume robot:
-This is an RRT demonstartion for a finite volume robot with kinodynamic constraints.
+This is an RRT implementation for a finite volume robot with kinodynamic constraints.

 ## Rapidly-Exploring Random Tree